 Rent a bed by the hour.
 No, it's not as seedy as it sounds.
 At Yotel, a love child of designer furniture shop and a Tokyo capsule hotel, you can book a room for as little as four hours.
 If you want to watch TV, doze off and shower before the next flight, this is the place.

 If you have more than 5 hours, you might want to consider visiting Amsterdam.
 From the airport's train station, reaching the city center takes less than 30 minutes.

 Amsterdam is divided into zones.
 A ticket to ride within a single zone costs 1.60 Euros.
 Each additional zone crossed costs .80 Euro.
 You can get discount (stripcard or "strippencard") cards at tobacconists as well as GVB (the transport company) outlets.
-Each strip on the card represents an .80 euro journey.
-If you ride the bus or tram a lot, you can get a one, two or three day pass at the same outlets as well.
+Each strip on the card represents a single journey.
+If you ride the bus or tram a lot, you can get a one, two or three-day pass at the same outlets as well.

 The Canal Bus